SandeepBhutiya/ktAnims/README.md

 # ktAnims

-A Simple Android View-Animation Library written in pure Kotlin
+A Simple & Configurable Android View-Animations Library written in pure Kotlin

 ## Implementation
 Add it in your root build.gradle at the end of repositories: